Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Experiments

 \subsection{Extraction: Application to Reading Comprehension}

-Extractive reading comprehension (RC)~\cite{rajpurkar2016squad,liu2019} is an essential technical branch of question answering (QA)~\cite{hirschman2001,lin2002,chen2018,rodriguez2021}.
+Extractive reading comprehension (RC)~\cite{rajpurkar2016squad,liu2019} is an essential technical branch of question answering (QA)~\cite{hirschman2001,lin2002,chen2018,rodriguez2021,zhu2021aiso}.
 Given a question and a context, extractive RC aims to extract a span from the context as the predicted answer.
 Current dominant RC models basically use pretrained Transformer~\cite{vaswani2017transformer} architectures, which employ dropout in many layers during finetuning.
 This allows us to use CmpDrop to improve the utility of the model parameters.
-Additionally, the given context is usually lengthy and contains many distracting noise segments, which also allows us to use CmpCrop to improve the model's utilization of the context.
+Additionally, the given context is usually lengthy and contains many distracting noise segments, which also allows us to use CmpCrop to improve the model's utilization of the context by randomly deleting the labeled distracting paragraphs.
 Therefore, we intend to verify the effectiveness of comparative loss using CmpDrop or/and CmpCrop in this task.